shipreq/shipreq/Code/doc/codec-evolution.md

 * For all commented-out codecs in `Rev`
   * uncomment and fix them
+  * general, non-event data types (eg. `Project` or any constituent) need to be made backward-compatible in that you still need to be able to read old versions
   * change `implicit val`s into `implicit lazy val`s so that Scala.JS doesn't include unneccesarily (not a problem before because non-Rev objects provided neccesary segregation)